Quantized plastic deformation: Preliminaries

-where now the continuous variable $\alpha(m,\varepsilon)-m$ represents the elastic strain ${\textbf{F}}_e$, and the integer-valued variable $m$ represents the plastic strain ${\textbf{F}}_p$.
+where now the continuous variable `$\alpha(m,\varepsilon)-m$' represents the elastic strain ${\textbf{F}}_e$, and the integer-valued variable $m$ represents the plastic strain ${\textbf{F}}_p$.
 Since the two variables, $\alpha $ and $m$, are now considered independent, the elastic energy density dependence on $\alpha$ becomes formally multivalued, as it is now represented by an infinite number of discrete branches parameterized by the value of the variable $m$, see Fig. \ref{Forest}.
-However, the nonlinearity of the problem and the single-valuedness of the energy can be recovered if we place an additional constraint that the elastic strain is confined between the limits
+However, the nonlinearity of the problem and the single-valuedness of the energy can be recovered if we place an additional constraint, namely, that the elastic strain is confined between the limits

 These inequalities can be interpreted as defining the `elastic domain' corresponding to a given value of $m$.
 The whole range of possible values of $\alpha$ can be then viewed as being tessellated by the infinite number of equivalent `elastic domains' of this type{, representing} the periodicity domains of the elastic energy.
 In other words, with the inequalities \eqref{limits} imposed, the model becomes again `purely elastic' as the plastic strain variable $m$ is then effectively minimized out.
-As we show in what follows, the re-formulation of the MTM proposed {here} anticipates that the analog{ue}s of the inequalities \eqref{limits} {could} be omitted at the stage of elastic `prediction' and {could} only {be} implemented at the stage of `elasto-plastic' correction.
+As we show in what follows, the re-formulation of the MTM proposed {here} anticipates that the analog{ue}s of the inequalities \eqref{limits} {can} be omitted at the stage of elastic `prediction' and {it would be sufficient to} implement them only at the stage of `elasto-plastic' correction.
 This basic idea is illustrated below in the framework of our zero-dimensional model.

 Observe that with inequalities \eqref{limits} suppressed, the equilibrium elastic response ${\alpha}(m,\varepsilon)$ at a given value of $m$ {can} be found (in the model with the energy (\ref{toy}, \ref{lin})) explicitly{, as}: